 I’m also not buying the idea that one coach’s arrival can impact how other teams play.
-Perhaps I am wrong, but last I checked, there’s no real way to measure this.
-I do believe that leadership and confidence have a trickle-down effect, flowing from administrators to coaches to players.
+Perhaps I am wrong, but last I checked, there is no real way to measure this.
+I believe that leadership and confidence have a trickle-down effect, flowing from administrators to coaches to players.

 Does Nebraska have much of a shot at any of the top prospects for 2019 that the coaches have offered?

 Sure!
 The reason is because there are several regional recruits who are ranked highly in the 2019 class.

 We already have talked about Pappoe, and he is the highest-rated prospect Nebraska is really in the mix for.
 Five-star athlete Isaiah Williams, whom Nebraska is recruiting as a quarterback, is the No. 25 prospect in the nation.
 He is a St. Louis native.
 As an elite regional recruit, and the Huskers are poised to better their standing in the area, Williams should be a priority.

 Omaha Burke teammates Nick Henrich (linebacker) and Chris Hickman (tight end) are a pair of 4-star prospects the Huskers will go after hard.